Hyperbolic 3-manifolds and Cluster Algebras: Equations for Hyperbolic Structure

 A hyperbolic structure given by a sequence of shape parameters is complete if and only if the following condition holds: \begin{quote} the holonomy along the surface direction of each boundary is trivial \quad ({\it cusp condition}, \cite{NZ_volume}). \end{quote}

 In Figure \ref{fig_edge}, we study the set of all tetrahedra which are adjacent to an edge.
-In this setting, the horizontal line divides the set of these tetrahedra into two groups: tetrahedra which appear before/after $t=t_0$.
+In this setting, the vertical line divides the set of these tetrahedra into two groups: tetrahedra which appear before/after $t=t_0$.
 Hence we have

 By \eqref{eq_key_lemma}, the right hand side equals to $-y_{e_i}(t_0)$.
+Therefore the holonomy \eqref{holonomy} is equivalent with $y_m(t_0)=\prod_{i=1}^n y_{e_i}(t_0)$ (recall \eqref{def_ym}).
+We can show this product is independent on the choice of $t_0$, either by induction or by using the edge-gluing conditions (vertical lines at different choices of $t_0$ are homologous in the triangulation of the boundary torus).

 In summary, we get the following description of the holonomy: \begin{prop} For a sequence of shape parameters determined by the result of Proposition \ref{prop_main}, the holonomy around a puncture $m$ in the surface direction is equal to $y_m$. \end{prop}